Prukutu/AOES-CLIM-WorkingWithData/_episodes/02-subsetting.md

 ![Nino Region](../fig/ninoareas_c.jpg)

-Our longitudes are defined by 0 to 360 (as opposed to -180 to 180), so we need to specify our longitudes consitent with that.
+Our longitudes are defined by 0 to 360 (as opposed to -180 to 180), so we need to specify our longitudes consistent with that.
 To select a region we use the `sel` command with `slice`

 ~~~
 ds_nino34=ds.sel(lon=slice(360-170,360-120),lat=slice(-5,5))